mmisw/mmiorr-docs/docs/vocab/new.md

 !!! tip
     _Page Status_: **In Progress**

-ORR allows users to create an ontology manually by creating a table of definitions, for example:
+ORR allows users to create an ontology by editing a table of definitions, for example:

 |name|description|
 |-|-|